Neurogami/AnimataP5-ng/README.md

 * Added an example showing the use of OSc to manipulate joints

-* Added assortred methods so that a scne can respond to the default OSC messages (as defined in the original Animata)
+* Added assorted methods so that a scene can respond to the default OSC messages (as defined in the original Animata)

 Note: The OSC handling still has to be done by importing OscP5 and writing code to implement the server processing.

-You can choose to handle any OSC messsages you want.
+You can choose to handle any OSC messages you want.
 An example is included that handles the same OSC messages that the original Animata handled, plus two others.

 See the sample applications for usage and some docs about Animata in general.